JTN-Kendal/airaware-cs50-project/LEARNING_OUTCOMES.md

 #### General learnings
 - Project like this is complex even for something quite simple.
 - Everything takes longer than you expect - EVERYTHING
-- LLMs are an incredible resource for prototyping and learning
+- LLMs are an incredible resource for prototyping and learning but error prone with smaller libraries and specific details

 #### Project management learnings
 - There are compromises from the very start - trade-offs on what is possible vs time available